bennyschmidt/reverse/README.md

 You can also move the Vercel serverless API (the `pages/api/` directory) to its own Node application using [`node-service-core`](https://github.com/bennyschmidt/node-service-core), and deploy it to your favorite cloud platform, or run it on-prem.
 For the front-end, you can build the React app and deploy it static anywhere.

+## Attribution

+Logo design of the letter R, a combination of a goose feather pen by [ruslyeffendi3120760](https://www.vecteezy.com/members/ruslyeffendi3120760) ([source](https://www.vecteezy.com/vector-art/4565911-the-initial-logo-design-of-the-letter-r-a-combination-of-a-goose-feather-pen-is-unique-and-attractive))

 -----

 # Next.js